Religion in Belgium

+Saint Bavo's Cathedral in Ghent.

 Most people in Belgium do not belong to a religion.
-Christianity is the largest religion, with the Catholic Church representing the largest community, though it has experienced a significant decline since the 1950s (when it was the nominal religion of over 80% of the population).
-Belgium's policy separates the state from the churches, and freedom of religion is guaranteed by the country's constitution.
+Christianity is the largest religion, with the Catholic Church representing the largest community.
+Catholicism has experienced a significant decline since the 1950s when it was the nominal religion of over 80% of the population.
+Belgium's policy separates the state from the church, and freedom of religion is guaranteed by the country's constitution.